Low-Intensity Cardio Training: What Is It & How Does It Work? – SWEAT

 Who can do low-intensity cardio training?

-Low-intensity cardio training is suitable for everyone and any fitness level.
+Low-intensity cardio training is suitable for almost everyone and any fitness level.
+An added benefit?
+It’s a low-cost way to get your body moving.

-Some types of low-intensity cardio training are low-impact.
-If you need a workout that’s easier on your joints, you can swap your HIIT for cycling, use the elliptical machine, swim or even try a water running class!
+Some types of low-intensity cardio training are also low-impact.
+If you need a workout that’s easier on your joints, swap your jogging or power walking for cycling, use the elliptical machine, go for a swim or even try a water running class!

-If you normally train at a high intensity, adding a low-intensity cardio training session can be beneficial, and complement an otherwise intense fitness routine.
+If you normally train at a high intensity, you might find balancing your routine with some low-intensity cardio can be beneficial and even promote faster recovery.

 Examples of low-intensity cardio training